isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-06-post-mulans-many-faces-the-different-versions-in-the-asian-childrens-literature-collection.md

 |![Alt text for image on Isomer site](/images/vol-17-issue-2/mulan/OtogiBanashi2.png)
-<div style="background-color: white;"><i>Otogi-Banashi: A Miniature Toy-Book</i> from Japan contains three miniature books on well-loved Japanese folktales as well as an introductory essay on the history of toy books and woodblock prints. <i>Herring, A., & Hirose, T. (1969).
+<i>Otogi-Banashi: A Miniature Toy-Book</i> from Japan contains three miniature books on well-loved Japanese folktales as well as an introductory essay on the history of toy books and woodblock prints. <i>Herring, A., & Hirose, T. (1969).
 Otogi-Banashi: A miniature toy-book from Japan.
 Tokyo: Ise-Tatsu.
 Asian Children’s Literature Collection, National Library, Singapore.
-(Call no.: RCLOS 895.63 HER).</i></div>|
+(Call no.: RCLOS 895.63 HER).</i>|

 |Another gem is the visually arresting *Pang Tao (Flat Peaches): Eight Fairies Festival* (c.
 1900–1950)[^33] about a legendary group of deities.
 Bound in an accordion format and containing 10 beautifully hand-coloured illustrations framed in silk brocade, this bilingual title in English and Chinese is available in the ACL Collection.|